Services

 1300 85 85 84

 • The ADF is Australia’s leading organisation committed to preventing and minimising the harm caused by alcohol and other drugs.
-The organisation reaches millions of Australians in their communities through sporting clubs and workplaces, by supporting and informing drug and alcohol prevention programs, and through the provision of educational information.
-The ADF website offers comprehensive information and resources on AOD use, relapse, overdose, withdrawal and support mechanisms.
+The ADF website offers comprehensive information and resources on AOD use, relapse, overdose, withdrawal and national and state support organisations and hotlines.

 Alcohol and Drug Information Service (ADIS)